 - be a mature student (aged 21 or over)

 Our work experience placements are very popular.
 To increase your chances of obtaining a placement, we recommend you apply for the NTU Progression scheme as priority is given to those enrolled on this programme.
-NTU Progression is a free scheme which provides a taste of what it is like to study at university, an understanding of what the application process is like and a current NTU student mentor to answer your questions – all while having fun!
+NTU Progression is a free scheme for young people in Years 12-13 which provides a taste of what it is like to study at university, an understanding of what the application process is like and a current NTU student mentor to answer your questions – all while having fun!
 Applications for work experience placements are also accepted from non-NTU Progression members.

 We offer work placements in a variety of different fields, including sport, business, fashion and science.
 Please see below for more detailed information on our placements.
 Please be aware that new placements may become available throughout the year, and generally places are allocated on a first come, first served basis.
 Please contact our Work Experience Coordinator for the most up-to-date information or if you have any questions relating to work experience.